raney24/WeatherApiSimon/Readme.md

 ## Steps

--Get familiar with APIs
+- Get familiar with APIs
--Research weather APIs
+- Research weather APIs
--Figure out what stack we want to write in
+- Figure out what stack we want to write in
--Implement API into stack
+- Implement API into stack
-  -Recieve data from API
+  - Recieve data from API
-  -Call API with specific city
+  - Call API with specific city
-  -Manipulate/Gather all data for forecast
+  - Manipulate/Gather all data for forecast
- -Gather user input
+ - Gather user input
- -Display forecast based on user input
+ - Display forecast based on user input